ozozcelikoglu/ozozcelikoglu/README.md

 - Led multiple credit and market risk reporting pipelines at a major bank, ensuring alignment between general ledger and data warehouse values.
 - Delivered Power BI dashboards used by executive management to track operational KPIs across departments.
 - Applied logistic regression and statistical testing in academic projects covering health, education, and climate datasets.
-- Experience with both traditional ETL development (Informatica) and modern ML workflows using Python.
+- Worked with traditional ETL tools (e.g., Informatica) to design and maintain data pipelines for financial and operational reporting.
+- Built machine learning workflows using Python (Pandas, Scikit-learn) to support academic and business-focused predictive modeling tasks.

 ---